paulgay/VGfM/README.md

  }
 ```

-# Installation

-To install the framework, you must follow the instructions from this repo.
+To install the framework, you must follow the instructions from their repo.

 ```
 https://github.com/danfeiX/scene-graph-TF-release